-50 generously proportioned apartments at prime riverside location
+50 converted warehouse apartments on a prime riverside location in Bristol

-The smaller Huller House is Grade II listed whilst the Cheese Warehouse has been identified as a building of special architectural merit due to its unique Hennebique reinforced concrete structure.
+Huller and Cheese is the transformation of the Grade II listed Huller House and its counterpart, the Cheese Warehouse; a building identified of special architectural merit due to its Hennebique reinforced concrete structure.

-Owing to the prime riverside location in the heart of Bristol, the proposal is for a mixed use development including a Commercial unit with residential accommodation above.
-This comprises of five floors of apartments converted from the existing warehouses, an extra 2 storeys of new-build development to the Cheese Warehouse and a single new-build level to Huller House.
+Sat on a prime riverside location in the heart of Bristol, the development includes a mix of commercial units with five floors of apartments above.
+Converted from the existing warehouses, an extra two storeys of new-build development has been added to the Cheese Warehouse and a single new-build level to Huller House.

-Fronting the Floating Harbour at the lower level a new covered walkway will be given over to public use.
-This provides the final link in the eastern riverside pedestrian walkway from Bristol Bridge to the north and Redcliffe Bridge in the south.
+At its lower level, the development fronts the Floating Harbour.
+We have included a new covered walkway to improve public access, providing a link to the walkway from Bristol Bridge to the north, and Redcliffe Bridge in the south.

-The development further includes the provision of changing facilities for members of the Bristol Cruising Club who have moorings on the adjacent pontoons.
+Huller and Cheese also includes new changing facilities for members of the Bristol Cruising Club who have moorings on the adjacent pontoons.